 The Company's credit risk is primarily attributable to cash and cash equivalents, amounts receivable and a loan receivable.
 The Company has no significant credit risk arising from operations.
-Cash and cash equivalents consist of bank deposits with Canadian chartered banks and guaranteed investment certificates issued by a Canadian chartered bank.
+Cash consists of bank deposits with Canadian chartered banks.
 The loan receivable as described in Note 8 is secured by all assets of the borrower.